tinaponting/protect-wordpress/README.md

 Love Kristina Sweden

 ***UPDATED FILES AND FOLDERS: ***

+- Updated: 240807: Updaed Perrishpress 8G extended version.
--Updated: 240804: htaccess1, small errors on my htaccess1.
+- Updated:240804: htaccess1, small errors on my htaccess1.
 - Added: 240803, small php script, exit ai, as extra layer on blogs.
 Not sure it works.
 - Updated: 240802: ALT- if you only want some user agents to visit, ready to clip in.
 - Updated:240802:  htaccess1, better performance, delated some not in use useragents.